CaixdLab/CL4CaPro/README.md

 ```

 ###  *Cox_methods.py*
-Train different Cox models to analysis C-index or IBS
+Train Cox models using training data and compute C-index and IBS using test data

 #### Analysis Configuration Guide